AndyObtiva/glimmer-dsl-web/README.md

 Event listeners can be setup on any element using the same event names used in HTML (e.g. `onclick`) while passing in a standard Ruby block to handle behavior. `$$` gives access to JS global scope from Ruby to invoke functions like `alert`.

-Glimmer GUI code in the frontend:
+Glimmer HTML DSL Ruby code in the frontend:

 ```ruby
 require 'glimmer-dsl-web'